mcc-us/mcc-us.github.io/_pages/001-navigating-qbo.md

 ---

 ## 3 Chart Of Accounts

-Manage the Chart of Accounts, customer data, vendor data, and products/services.
-Very important for correctly categorizing accounts and associating income accounts with items (bought and sold) for accurate financial tracking.
+The Chart of Accounts is important for correctly categorizing accounts setting up the ledger and associating income accounts with items (bought and sold) for accurate financial tracking.

 1. **Accessing the Chart of Accounts**
    1. Go to `Accounting` > `Chart of Accounts`